asuprem/edna/tutorials/Part 6 - Running an EDNA Application/readme.md

     - **KafkaStringSerializer**: Encode the string to plain bytes for Kafka.

 We are basically testing the following interactions:
-- Deserializing a plain bytes message
+- Deserializing a plain bytes record
 - Serializing a string to a messagepack byte payload
 - Deserializing a messagepack byte payload
-- Serializing to a plain bytes message
+- Serializing to a plain bytes record

 # Running the Application